Arbab Muhammad Zahir: Political career

 After completion his education, he entered in politics assisted his father.
-He was elected to Peshawar district council in 1983 local government elections and became the vice chairman of the council.
+He was elected to Peshawar district council in the 1983 local government elections and became the vice chairman of the council.

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa (then known as Provincial Assembly of the North-West Frontier Province) in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa (then known as Provincial Assembly of the North-West Frontier Province) in the 1985 Pakistani general election.

-He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-3 (Peshawar-III) in 1988 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-3 (Peshawar-III) in the 1988 Pakistani general election but was unsuccessful.
 He received 385 votes and lost the seat to Sardar Ali Khan, a candidate of Pakistan Peoples Party (PPP).
 In the same election, he ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-7 (Peshawar-VII) and Constituency PF-8 (Peshawar-VIII) but was unsuccessful.
 He received 4,910 votes from Constituency PF-7 (Peshawar-VII) and lost the seat to Iftikhar Ahmad Khan, a candidate of PPP.
 He received 3,748 votes from Constituency PF-8 (Peshawar-VIII) and defeated Haji Abdur Raziq, a candidate of Awami National Party (ANP).

-He joined the ANP around 1990 and was elected to the National Assembly as a candidate of ANP from Constituency NA-3 (Peshawar-cum-Nowshera) in 1990 Pakistani general election.
+He joined the ANP around 1990 and was elected to the National Assembly as a candidate of ANP from Constituency NA-3 (Peshawar-cum-Nowshera) in the 1990 Pakistani general election.
 He received 38,730 votes and defeated Abdul Latif, a candidate of Pakistan Democratic Alliance (PDA).

 He was re-elected to the National Assembly as a candidate of ANP from Constituency NA-3 (Peshawar-cum-Nowshera) in the 1993 Pakistani general election.
 He received 36,134 votes and defeated Sardar Ali, a candidate of PPP.

 He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of ANP from Constituency PF-8 (Peshawar-VIII) in the 1997 Pakistani general election.
 He received 7,008 votes and defeated an independent candidate, Pirzada Sayeedul Amin.

-He ran for the seat of the National Assembly as a candidate of ANP from Constituency NA-4 (Peshawar-IV) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of ANP from Constituency NA-4 (Peshawar-IV) in the 2002 Pakistani general election, but was unsuccessful.
 He received 16,660 votes and lost the seat to Sabir Hussain Awan, a candidate of Muttahida Majlis-e-Amal (MMA).

-He was re-elected to the National Assembly as a candidate of ANP from Constituency NA-4 (Peshawar-IV) in 2008 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of ANP from Constituency NA-4 (Peshawar-IV) in the 2008 Pakistani general election.
 He received 31,598 voted and defeated Muhammad Azam Afridi, a candidate of PPP.
 In November 2008, he was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed as Minister of State for Defence in 2008 but was removed in 2009 because he could not attend office due to health problems.
 In June 2010, he was appointed as the federal minister for narcotics in 2010.

 He was unable to contest the 2013 Pakistani general election due to health issues.